Skip to main content

 In the longer term quitting is also linked to reduced depression, anxiety, and stress and improved positive mood and quality of life compared with continuing to smoke.

-For support, advice and free tools to quit smoking visit www.nhs.uk/smokefree or visit www.todayistheday.co.uk
+For support, advice and free tools to quit smoking visit www.nhs.uk/smokefree or visit www.todayistheday.co.uk or use the NHS Quit Smoking app.

 For more information on COVID-19 visit www.nhs.uk/conditions/coronavirus-covid-19 or www.gov.uk/government/topical-events/coronavirus-covid-19-uk-government-response